 Avoidance of Things that Make Hives Worse

-Patients known to get hives should avoid things that make them worse such as alcohol, stress, heat or exertion.
+People known to get hives should try to avoid things that make them worse, such as infections, NSAIDs, alcohol, stress, heat or exertion.